Immigration to Singapore: Responses

 The government responded that it acknowledged such social concerns, with various measures put in place within the last few years, such as the Fair Consideration Framework and the Tripartite Alliance for Fair Employment Practices and increasing support for migrant workers.

-Furthermore, some foreigners who were interviewed by CNA did not feel much anti-foreigner sentiments.
+Some foreigners who were interviewed by CNA did not feel much anti-foreigner sentiments.
 Singaporeans have also written in to the press to encourage fellow Singaporeans to have a mindset of being more accepting towards other cultures, reminding them that Singapore is also from immigrant stock from previous centuries.
 Media reports of foreign workers helping out in distress situations have also helped improve locals' perception of them.